Skip to Main Content

 Publication Date: 2013

-Inbetween days by At seventeen, Jacklin Bates is all grown up.
+At seventeen, Jacklin Bates is all grown up.
 She’s dropped out of school.
 She’s living with her runaway sister, Trudy, and she’s in secret, obsessive love with Luke, who doesn’t love her back.
 She’s stuck in Mobius—a dying town with the macabre suicide forest its only attraction—stuck working in the roadhouse and babysitting her boss’s demented father.

 A stranger sets up camp in the forest and the boy next door returns; Jack’s father moves into the shed and her mother steps up her campaign to punish Jack for leaving, too.
 Trudy’s brilliant façade is cracking and Jack’s only friend, Astrid, has done something unforgivable.